Opyet/SmartBet/README.md

 ### Admin
 - Visit the app
 - Create an upcoming match, set it's odds and start time
-- Start the match when it starts
-- Close the match and set it's result when it's over

 ---
 ## Installation